MNiMORPH/3DEP-dowload-merge-Blufflands/README.md

 ### Merge all of the tiles into a single DEM

+#### All at once

+This doesn't work because there are too many files.

 ```bash
 # Send the comma-separated list to a variable
 read -r allnames < filename_noext_list.csv